A version of this story was originally published on July 13, 2021. It has been updated.

-It seems like common sense: It's already a scorcher of a day when you're about to head out on a morning walk, so you cover the opening of your baby's stroller with a cloth cover to add a little shade and protect their precious skin from sunburn.
+It seems like common sense: It's already a scorcher of a summer day when you're about to head out on a morning walk, so you cover the opening of your baby's stroller with a cloth cover to add a little shade and protect their precious skin from sunburn.
 You just want them to be comfortable, of course—but this seemingly harmless step might actually be putting baby at risk for dangerous heatstroke.

 Experts in Sweden discovered that covering a baby's stroller with even a thin cotton or muslin blanket can unknowingly create oven-level temperatures while contributing to a higher risk of heatstroke—and even sudden infant death syndrome (SIDS).

 Stroller covers inadvertently reduce air circulation and trap heat within the stroller, creating dangerously high temperatures.
 They also block visibility—essential for spotting signs of heat exhaustion (a precursor to heatstroke), given the fact that babies are more sensitive to heat than older children and adults.

 To show the effects of using a stroller cover in summer in action, the paper conducted a quick experiment in 2014:

 - With no cover, the interior of a stroller left out in the heat measured 72º Fahrenheit.